$45,500 Awarded for Excellence in the Arts

 Arts Educator Award Winner Also Announced

-The Overture Awards recognizes, encourages and rewards excellence in the arts among Tri-state students in grades 9-12 and is the area’s largest solo arts competition.
-Students are nominated by their schools or private studios to compete in one of six disciplines: Creative Writing, Dance, Instrumental Music, Theater, Visual Art, and Vocal Music.
+The Overture Awards recognizes, encourages, and rewards excellence in the arts among Tri-state students in grades 9-12 and is the area’s largest solo arts competition.
+Students are nominated by their schools and/or private studios to compete in one of six disciplines: Creative Writing, Dance, Instrumental Music, Theater, Visual Art, and Vocal Music.
 There are three levels of competition: Regional, Semi-Final, and Final.

 The Arts Educator Award promotes and rewards excellence in arts instruction throughout Greater Cincinnati.
 An educator who teaches any of the following arts disciplines may be nominated: Creative Writing, Dance, Instrumental Music, Theater, Visual Art, and Vocal Music.
 They can be a high school arts specialist, teaching artist working with high school students, or an arts professional or educator providing private lessons or instruction.
 Nominations for the award must come from students between the ages of 14-19 who are currently enrolled in high school.
 The Arts Educator Award finalists and winner are selected by a panel of judges who are arts professionals.